Laura6826/WSAA-assignments/README.md

 Its also essential that you add 'config.py' to your '.ignore' file, as this will ensure that this file is not pushed up to github.

+The code was amended so that the new content would be saved to a new file ad

 ***

 ### End.